Notable People

 He spent decades arguing, through performance more than prose, that magic deserved the budgets, seriousness, and audience expectations given to larger entertainment forms.
 He sold the impossible, but he also sold the idea that illusion was not childish residue.
 It was a major art of attention.

-Not just Copperfield the record holder, and not just Copperfield the Vegas institution.
+Copperfield is more than the record holder or the Vegas institution.
 He is the illusionist who helped make magic a mass-culture language again, then tried to preserve its history before anyone else could let it disappear.